Bohdan2001007/New-Task/README.md

 - DELETE /places/id/: Delete an existing place with given id.
 - GET /places/nearest/?latitude=latitude&longitude=longitude: Get the nearest place from the specified latitude and longitude.

-## Data Format
-The geographical data is formatted as GeoJSON.
-When creating or updating a place, you can send a JSON object in the following format:
- {
-  "name": "Place Name",
-  "description": "Place Description",
-  "geom": {
-    "type": "Point",
-    "coordinates": [longitude, latitude]
-  }
-}